shailesh2790/RAGPipeline/ReadMERAG.txt

 RAG (Retrieval-Augmented Generation) Pipeline Project
 =====================================================

-This project implements a RAG pipeline using Flask, Milvus (vector database), and Ollama (for language model generation).
+This project implements an RAG pipeline using Flask, Milvus (vector database), and Ollama (for language model generation).

+Just so you know, I have uploaded 2 main files to run.
+The data was too large even after compressing so unable to send it through zip file. https://www.kaggle.com/datasets/snehaanbhawal/resume-dataset,2400 resumes can be taken from the data folder containing all departments' resumes.Save it in the milvus_data folder under the same directory as python files.
+Code should run smoothly and Postman can be used to query the directory.

 Setup and Installation
 ----------------------